fstarred/arcade-hacks/ffight/README.md

 01FBE8   0032  0032  1D7C  0002  0002  3D7C  0078  001E   .2.2.|....=|.x..
 ```

+<a id="a-objects"></a>
 ## Objects in memory

-When a mapped object / enemy has to load into memory (see chapters above about map / enemy information), some reserved slots will fill with that data.
+Each type of object (i.e. enemy, food, breakable obstacle) has its reserved size of RAM to fill when need to be displayed.

 Here's an example of slot's available address list: